KattS26/KateS_api_framework/README.md

 Install VS by the link https://code.visualstudio.com/Download .
 Once it`s downloaded, start the installation file.
 In installation window accept the agreement -> choose location (no matter if Node.js is on the same disk or not)-> next -> install
 After the program is installed, open it.
 On the top bar, find Terminal option, click “New Terminal”.
 On the bottom of a screen command-result window is opened.
 Type ```“node -v”``` command in order to check if VS has no trouble seeing Node.js
-If command directory starts with disk C: but VS is on disk D:. , type command ```cd…``` to go up till its only “C:”, type “D:”, it will switch to the right disk
+If command directory starts with disk C: but VS is on disk D:. , type command ```cd…``` to go up till its only “C:”, type ```D:```, it will switch to the right disk

 Keep the program running

 3.4  Playwright runner<br/>
 On the left vertical menu, open Extensions.
-Find and download Playwright Test for VSCode.
+Find and download "Playwright Test for VSCode".
 Install the extention

 3.5 Git<br/>
 Follow the link to get installation file https://git-scm.com/downloads.
 Choose you OS.
 Follow the installation process.
 Once it`s install, you can check common command by typing ```“git”``` in terminal